ytthuan/LeoSQLServerRServices/CampaignManagement/readme.md

 For customers who prefer an on-premise solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and the innnovation of the R language.

 We have modeled the steps in the template after a real-life data science process, where the data preparation, model training and evaluation can be done by a data scientist, from the convenience of their R IDE, and the deployment is done using SQL stored procedures with embedded R code.
 We also use PowerBI to visualize the deployed results.
+View the details and follow the solution from start to finish with [this typical workflow](Resources/Instructions/Typical_Workflow.md) involving multiple personas.

 For convenience we also illustrate how all of these steps can be executed on a SQL Server client environment (such as SQL Server Management Studio), as well as from other applications.
 We provide a Windows PowerShell script that invokes the SQL scripts and demonstrate the end-to-end modeling process.